ackman678/CalciumDX/README.md

 * [DIPUM toolbox][dipumToolbox] [#Gonzalez:2009].
 Most of the core functionality does not depend on this, except for an fft notch artifact filter and some spatial pattern metrics for image similarity/distance measure calculations.
 * [piotrImageVideoProcessingToolbox][piotrToolbox].
 A couple non-core functions make use of xcorrn from this toolbox.
+* [sigTOOL][sigtool].
+Used with the stimulus movies workflow.
+This program is useful if going to use simultaneously acquired electrophysiology, stimulation data stored in a a data format readable by sigtool, such as CED Spike2 .smr files.
+This toolbox will read those files and output a .kcl matlab data structure file format.

 # Installation #